 - Cross-account replication support is not available for host-level snapshots. - Cross-account replication support is not available for Amazon Machine Instances (AMI). - The time required for the snapshot replication to complete is entirely dependent on the size and the target region's location.
 If the status of the replication job in the CloudPoint dashboard remains static, Veritas recommends that you verify the replication status in the target region using the AWS Management Console. - AWS has default limits defined for AWS services, accounts, and regions.
 The number of simultaneous operations that you can perform on a region are therefore restricted by these default settings.
-If you trigger multiple snapshot replication operations on a region, those jobs may appear queued in the CloudPoint dashboard, if the number of jobs cross the predefined limits for that https://docs.aws.amazon.com/general/latest/gr/aws service limits.html
+If you trigger multiple snapshot replication operations on a region, those jobs may appear gueued in the CloudPoint dashboard, if the number of jobs cross the predefined limits for that region.